flow-php/flow/README.md

 // $rows are empty instance of Rows();
 ```

-## Schema Validation
+## Schema

-> Entry names are case sensitive, `entry` is not the same as `Entry`.
+> Entry names are case-sensitive, `entry` is not the same as `Entry`.

 Before loading data to sink it might be a good idea to validate it against the schema.
 Row Schema is built from Entry Definitions, each definition is created from:

-* entry - name of entry
+* `entry` - name of entry
-* type - type of entry (class string)
+* `type` - type of entry (class string)
-* nullable - if `true` NullEntry with matching name will also pass the validation regardless of the type
+* `nullable` - if `true` NullEntry with matching name will also pass the validation regardless of the type
-* constraint - additional, flexible validation.
+* `constraint` - additional, flexible validation.
 Useful for checking if entry value is for example one of expected values
+* `metadata` - additional key-value collection that can carry additional context for the definition

 Example: